lc00/wiki-experiment/Learning-Agile.md

 * **Focus**: No distractions or other assignments or committees during a sprint.
 Switching to other tasks when blocked introduces context switching.
 * **Openness**: Standups, task boards, and retros don't give opportunities for CYA or plausible deniability.

+### Product Owners

+* Understands what the company needs the most
+* Understands what features the team can potentially deliver
+* Figures out which features are more or less valuable
+* Figures out (with the team) which features are harder or easier to build
+* Helps the team figure out which features to build in each sprint
+* Helps the company figure out how to prepare for the next round of software

+### Scrum Masters

+* Help the team follow the rules of scrum and remove any impediments that are stopping them from doing so

 ## Scrum Planning and Collective Commitment
 ## XP and Embracing Change
 ## XP, Simplicity, and Incremental Design